martdegraaf/martdegraaf.github.io/src/blog/content/posts/application-gateway-ipv6/index.md

 ---
-title: "Use IPV6 in Azure behind the Application Gateway"
+title: "Use IPV6 in Azure with the Application Gateway"
 slug: "application-gateway-ipv6"
 date: 2025-10-17T10:55:50+02:00
 publishdate: 2025-10-17T10:55:50+02:00